-SimplePay falls within the PDPA’s definition of an organisation and has nine main obligations under the PDPA, which can be grouped and summarised as follows:
+For yourself as an employer, you fall under the definition of an organisation.
+Organisations have nine main obligations under the PDPA, which can be grouped and summarised as follows:

-In light of these obligations, we have appointed a Data Protection Officer (DPO) to handle all queries related to the collection, use and disclosure of personal data by SimplePay.
-If you would like to make an inquiry or exercise any right under the PDPA, please contact our DPO on [email protected].
+In light of these obligations, we have appointed a Data Protection Officer (DPO) to help assist you in complying with your PDPA obligations linked to SimplePay.
+If you would like to make an inquiry in order to meet an obligation under the PDPA, please contact our DPO on [email protected].

-TYPES OF PERSONAL DATA COLLECTED AND HANDLED BY SIMPLEPAY
+TYPES OF PERSONAL DATA PROVIDED TO AND HANDLED BY SIMPLEPAY

-Personal data is data about an individual, which, can be used to identify the individual, either on its own or when combined with other data. in the context of SimplePay, “individuals” would largely be employees of the companies using our system.
-In order to provide our full payroll and reporting functionality, SimplePay is required to collect the personal data of employees.
+Personal data is data about an individual which can be used to identify the individual, either on its own or when combined with other data. in the context of SimplePay, “individuals” would largely be employees of the companies using our system.
+In order to provide our full payroll and reporting functionality, SimplePay requires clients to provide the personal data of employees.